protoman92/chatbot-engine/README.md

 ### Feed generic request to leaf selector

 A `LeafSelector` scans through all leaves and picks out the one whose conditions match the request input.
-It does so by creating a `LeafPipeline` for each `Leaf` - each pipeline checks its associated `Leaf`'s conditions, mutating the input `Context` to an output `Context` and produce `Leaf` content.

 ### Map generic responses and send the resulting responses back